skalyaanamoorthy/PSLMs/README.md

 Like the above methods, there is a wrapper script in inference_scripts where you will need to specify the installation directory with the argument --korpm_loc.

+For MSA Transformer, you need to generate subsampled alignments with using inference_scripts/subsample_one.py (according to the template given in cluster inference scripts).

 ## Preprocessing

 **Note: you can skip this step to demo results.
 This is for reproducing predictions.**